10.8.17

 To read more about the Walking Egyptian Onion

 The Egyptian walking onion does exactly that action.
-As they grow tall the bulbs will sprout off the top, which will make the plant top-heavy and will eventually drop back to the earth and start a new batch of onions.
-I eat the whole plant from roots to the bulbs which are like shallots.
-Mainly I grow them for their looks and like to share them with others who get also get visually captured by their whimsy style.
+As they grow tall, the bulbs will sprout from the top, making the plant top-heavy and eventually causing them to drop back to the earth, where they will start a new batch of onions.
+I eat the whole plant, from the roots to the bulbs, which are similar to shallots.
+Mainly, I grow them for their looks and like to share them with others who also get visually captured by their whimsical style.

 Wild Roses

-There is a trend spreading around the globe to re-think how we are tending to mother nature's natural landscaping.
-There are several landscape designers who specialize in rethinking how we can make parks, cities, and homes more sustainable and teaching all of us to really LOOK at the beauty and not judge mother natures style as bad weeds.
+There is a trend spreading around the globe to rethink how we are tending to Mother Nature's natural landscaping.
+Several landscape designers specialize in rethinking how we can make parks, cities, and homes more sustainable and teaching all of us to really LOOK at the beauty and not judge Mother Nature's style as bad weeds.

-Dan Pearson is another landscape designer I have enjoyed watching his video talks.
-All the landscape designers inspire me to keep learning about all the plants that grow on our landscape.
-A goal is not only to learn the plants' attributes but also to inspire a series of paintings.
+Dan Pearson is another landscape designer I have enjoyed watching, as he gives his video talks.
+All the landscape designers inspire me to continue learning about the various plants that grow in our landscape.
+A goal is not only to understand the plants' attributes but also to inspire a series of paintings.

 Lupins Before & After

-When we first built our house, the landscape was dug up and nothing but clay dirt was left behind.
-The way we build houses, it seems necessary to dig up the landscape and needed to dig deep for water drainage around our house.
+When we first built our house, the landscape was dug up, and nothing but clay dirt was left behind.
+The way we build homes, it seems necessary to dig up the landscape and to dig deep for water drainage around our house.

 Anything that loves gnarly clay dirt, smashing rains, salty air, and wicked winds will find this spot on the hillside very challenging!